 Value of Google and Yelp Reviews

-As marketers and business owners, we are constantly looking for ways to separate ourselves from the competition.
-Word of mouth continues to be one of the strongest forms of trust building and lead generation.
-With the proliferation of online review sites and sources, it can be challenging to keep up with all avenues available.
+As marketers and business owners, we constantly seek ways to separate ourselves from the competition.
+Word of mouth is among the strongest forms of trust-building and lead generation.
+However, keeping up with all available avenues can be challenging with the proliferation of online review sites and sources.
 The two most important platforms for user reviews are Yelp and Google (with Facebook a strong third).
-Clients and friends frequently ask which is most important to focus on.
-To help answer this question, we’ll look into review quality, how each platform impacts SEO (search engine optimization), and then some advice on utilizing those reviews.

 Review Quality